-We encourage our patients to take part in decisions made about their treatment.
+We encourage you as our patient to take part in decisions made about your treatment.
 This is the most important way to get the best care for your needs.
 On this page you will find information on how you can get involved in your own healthcare and how your family, friends and others can help you.

 Ask who will be in charge of your care when you're in hospital.
-Expect us to introduce ourselves when we meet you and ask to see identification if necessary.
+Feel free to ask staff caring for you their names.
+Staff will introduce themselves to you when they meet you and you can ask to see their identification if you like.

 Tell us if something doesn't seem quite right to you.
 If you think you have received incorrect information about your care or health, been given food you may be allergic to or if you think you are about to receive the wrong medication please tell us and we will check for you.